Episodes: Six (hour)

 At the outset, Fallow is deeply invested in the movement.
 After a tragedy at a rally, the police target her and use her Northern Irish heritage against her.
 When she’s pushed to the brink, will her loyalty hold?

 What do you think?
 Do you like the Guerrilla TV show?
-Should it be cancelled or renewed for another season?
+Should it have been cancelled or renewed for a second season?